Flu1/Baloxavir/README.md

 # Baloxavir
-Analysis of next-generation sequencing data from ferret nasal wash samples.
+Analysis of next-generation sequencing data from ferret nasal wash samples for the paper - Baloxavir treatment of ferrets infected with influenza A(H1N1)pdm09 virus reduces onward transmission.

+1. Sample sequences can be downloaded from https://www.ebi.ac.uk/ena -project number PRJEB33516.
+Download the sequences and put them in a new folder in your working directory.

+2. Initial sample preparation - see initial_nextgen.R

+3. Run Baloxavir_ngs_analysis.R to perform the analysis.